 Getting the Back Support and Property You Are Owed

-You have a judge’s order proving that you are owed something – money or property.
-That should be enough to get you what you are owed, but sometimes it’s not enough.
+You have a judge’s order proving that you are owed something – money or property and that should be enough to get you what you are owed, but sometimes it is not enough.
 Court order enforcement can be exhausting, and more times than not you need to put pressure on the other party to have the court orders enforced.

 Court Order Enforcement